adejareisaac/AdejareIsaacportfolio/Readme.md

 ## Overview

-Adisaac Tech Portfolio is a personal portfolio website for Ayodele Adejare Isaac.
+Adejare Isaac's Portfolio is a personal portfolio website for Ayodele Adejare Isaac.
 It showcases web development, graphics design, and business/admin support skills, with a focus on creativity, professionalism, and purpose-driven solutions.
+This project, is an individual work.
+The live page can be viewed via: https://adejareisaac.github.io/AdejareIsaacportfolio/

 ## Features